 Submitting a Training Grant?
 Visit the OHSU T32 Administrators Group for table data and other resources related to training grants.

-Please note: For precise application data, please refer to Research Grants & Contract's Data for Applications page.
+Please note: For precise application data including Tax ID#s and DUNS#, please refer to Research Grants & Contract's Data for Applications page.

 General Description of the OHSU Research Environment

 OHSU is one of over 100 academic health centers in the nation and the only one in Oregon.
 The institution comprises 4 primary schools—Schools of Medicine, Dentistry, Nursing, and the newly established School of Public Health.
 These schools, in combination with its research centers and institutes, create one of the leading academic health and research centers in the nation.
 OHSU has undergone rapid expansion in recent years.
 Oregon Health & Science University receives more than $300 million each year in outside funding for sponsored projects.
 Most of these funds are from the National Institutes of Health.
 In Fiscal Year 2015, OHSU's funding expenditures totaled $375,878,240, a sum that includes $230,361,809 overall from the NIH.
-In Fiscal Year 2015, the Knight Challenge, a program sponsored by $500 million from Nike co-founder Phil Knight and his wife, Penny, $200 million in state money, and more than matched by private donations—for a total of $1 billion—is allowing OHSU to expand both infrastructure and faculty in the fight against cancer.
+In Fiscal Year 2015, the Knight Challenge, a program sponsored by $500 million from Nike co-founder Phil Knight and his wife, Penny, $200 million in state money, and more matched by private donations—for a total of $1 billion—is allowing OHSU to expand both infrastructure and human resources in the fight against cancer.
+Construction on the new 320,000 square foot, $160 million Knight Cancer Institute research building began in July 2016 and is slated to be completed in July 2018.
 Emblematic of the expansion in research and collaboration at OHSU is the LEED Platinum Collaborative Life Sciences Building that brings together Oregon Health & Science University, Oregon State University, and Portland State University in one location.
 The $295 million building is the first on this scale to combine the resources of multiple universities to offer the best education and research opportunities for students.
+Additional expansion on OHSU’s South Waterfront Campus includes the Center for Health & Healing South which will space for oncology clinical trials.
+Construction will be completed in 2018.

 Computer resources: Both OHSU and PVAMC have computerized patient record systems.
 The Biomedical Information Communication Center (BICC) encompasses all traditional information services under one umbrella.
 These include the Library, Information Technology, and Medical Informatics and Outcomes Research.
 The Information Technology Group develops, implements, and maintains technology-based solutions enabling us to effectively manage information.
 This includes maintaining the OHSU network and web system, computer and software upgrades, e-mail, computerized systems for patient records and data, a campus computer and software purchasing and installation program, computer technical help including advice and set up of major new systems for OHSU's core research facilities and training of researchers in implementation of new computing systems.
 OHSU also counts the Advanced Computing Center among its core resources; it provides consulting, research data storage, secure servers, web portals, and a host of other services for OHSU researchers.